Easy Sole Meunière is a delicious fish dish sure to please. Sole fillets are lightly browned and then served with a simple brown butter lemon sauce.

 - Pour over fish fillets to serve.
 Sprinkle with chopped parsley.

-Note: you can easily double this recipe for 4 people, but note that you will need to cook your fillets in two batches.
+You can easily double this recipe for 4 people, but note that you will need to cook your fillets in two batches.
 You may want to have warm plates waiting in a low oven to keep the first batch warm while the second is cooking.
 You won’t need to double the sauce, but you might add just a little more butter.

 Nutrition Information:Yield: 2 Serving Size: 1